galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

-# Create High Vailable Oracle Forms and Reports clusters on Azure (WIP)
+# Create High Vailable Oracle Forms and Reports clusters on Azure(WIP)

-This document guides you to create high vailable Oracle Forms and Reports clusters on Azure VMs, including:
+This document guides you to create high vailable Oracle Forms and Reports clusters on Azure VMs step by step, including:
 - Create Oracle Forms and Reports clusters with 2 replicas.
 - Create load balancing with Azure Application Gateway
 - Scale up with new Forms and Reports replicas